phanxipang/fansipan/docs/basic/responses.md

 order: 300
 ---

-All requests will return an instance of `Jenky\Atlas\Response`, which is a decorator of `Psr\Http\Message\ResponseInterface` that provides a variety of convenience methods to inspect the response:
+All requests will return an instance of `Fansipan\Response`, which is a decorator of `Psr\Http\Message\ResponseInterface` that provides a variety of convenience methods to inspect the response:

 ```php
 $response->body(): string;